 Selling products is one of the best ways to increase your profit margin as a retailer.
-But did you know that you don’t have to create a product from scratch to sell one under your name?
+But did you know you don’t have to create a product from scratch to sell one under your name?

 This guide will discuss everything you must know about private labels before you can sell one.
-More importantly, you will learn the crucial role that packaging plays in the world of private label branding.
+More importantly, you will learn the crucial role that packaging plays in the world of private-label branding.

 What Does Private Label Mean?

-Private label allows you to outsource the manufacturing of products to a company then purchase the rights for selling them.
+Private label allows you to outsource the manufacturing of products to a company and then purchase the rights for selling them.

 You may have purchased private label products before in supermarkets.
-Private label brands make up 15% of supermarket sales.
-And while it seems like a small figure, there is foreseeable growth to niche private label brands.
+Private-label brands make up 15% of supermarket sales.
+And while it seems like a small figure, there is foreseeable growth to niche private-label brands.
 We will discuss a few examples later.

-Aside from supermarkets, lots of private label brands sell their products online.
+Aside from supermarkets, lots of private-label brands sell their products online.
 The Amazon FBA (Fulfillment By Amazon) program enables sellers to generate orders for their private label products.
 Once customers place the orders, Amazon will package and ship the items to the buyers.

 According to Marketplace Pulse, 66% of the top 10,000 sellers are part of the FBA program.
-The selling point of Amazon FBA is their massive reach.
-With over 12 online marketplaces across the globe and product sales of up to $119 billion, it’s not typical for a private label business to make north of $70,000 FBA sales per month.
+The selling point of Amazon FBA is its massive reach.
+With over 12 online marketplaces across the globe and product sales of up to $119 billion, it’s not typical for a private label business to make north of $70,000 in FBA sales per month.